-P081New Road Garage Site, EarbyDwellings35
+P081 New Road Garage Site, Earby

 - 1. The site has capacity for around 35 dwellings.
 A broad mix of dwelling types, sizes and tenures should be provided on Site.
-At least 10% of new homes should be affordable housing. - 2.
-Vehicular access is to be taken from New Road, and should not prejudice access into P064. - 3.
+At least 5% of new homes should be affordable housing. - 2.
+Vehicular access should be taken from New Road. - 3.
 New dwellings should be of a high quality design and materials reflecting the built character and qualities of the wider Earby Conservation Area.
-The development should be of a similar form and density to neighbouring development. - 4.
-The effects of neighbouring commercial uses on future residents of the Site will need to be assessed with appropriate mitigation measures implemented through the design and layout of the development. - 5.
-Additional parking provision should be provided on site to mitigate the loss of existing garages and prevent an increase in on-street parking in the local area as a direct result of the development.
+The development should be of a similar form and density to neighbouring residential development. - 4.
+The effects of neighbouring commercial uses on future residents of the site will need to be assessed with appropriate mitigation measures implemented through the design and layout of the development. - Additional parking provision should be provided on site to mitigate the loss of existing garages and prevent an increase in on-street parking in the local area as a direct result of the development.

 The site is currently occupied by existing lock up garages located between residential and commercial uses.
-The site is available and situated at a highly accessible and central location within Earby.
-Its redevelopment, alongside but independent of P064, gives rise to the opportunity to regenerate and make efficient use of developed land within Earby to meet local housing need, whilst also securing improvements to the local built environment beneficial to the wider Conservation Area.
+The site is available and situated in a highly accessible location within Earby.
+Its redevelopment, gives rise to the opportunity to regenerate and make efficient use of developed land within Earby to meet local housing need, whilst also securing improvements to the local built environment beneficial to the wider Conservation Area.
 Its allocation provides an opportunity to broaden the supply of housing land in a sustainable location, providing for greater market choice and support for SME housebuilders.

-The site should be developed to a high standard noting its location within the Earby Conservation Area with sufficient regard had to the built qualities and character of this area which should be incorporated and reflect in new dwellings constructed at the site.
+The site should be developed to a high standard noting its location within the Earby Conservation Area, with regard had to the built qualities and character of this area which should be incorporated and reflected in scale, massing, appearance and materials of new dwellings constructed at the site.

-The site is closely related to existing commercial uses which are likely to continue to operate over the long term.
-In order to ensure that operations of these active uses do not harm the health or wellbeing of future residents of the site, the effects will need to be assessed and accounted for through the detailed design of the scheme.
+The site is closely related to existing commercial uses located adjacent to the west which are likely to continue to operate in the long term.
+In order to ensure that operations of these active uses do not harm the health or wellbeing of future residents of the site, the effects of these uses will need to be assessed and accounted for through the detailed design of the scheme.